JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 2. OpenCV (Image Processing, finding the targets on the main pane)
 3. Other Libraries (matplotlib, urllib, numpy, scipy, skimage, time, Pillow)

+## CAPTCHA Solving Steps
+We will take this CAPTCHA as an example.
+1. Download the CAPTCHA.
+Targets and the main pane are actually from two different pictures, but we don't need to download two pictures, as the targets can also be found in the bottom of the main pane, which is hidden when we open the CAPTCHA in browser.
+Hence, we just need to download the main pane.
+2. Extract each target from the CAPTCHA.
+We can see that all targets are located at the bottom of main pane with some spaces between two consecutive targets, we can cut the whole area where all targets are on, then separate the targets one by one.
+There are two approaches:
+a) Hard code the length of space.
+This method will fail, as it remove remove some part of some targets or add addtional detail to some targets.
+Hence, out bot need to be smart enough to recognize each target
+b)
+3. Remove the background in the main pane.
+Convert the CAPTCHA into grey scale picture, then preserve bright pixels only (as these pixels probably construct the targets we are looging for)
+4. Locate the icon candidates.
+5. Calcuate the similarity score for "each pair" of candidate and target.
+As observed, icons and targets have different degrees of rotation, so we should try to calculate the similarity between every rotation of an icon and a target.
+In order words, the similarity score is the highest similarity between every rotation of an icon and a target.
+Then, we can base on the similarities for all pairs to determine best fit of candidates for each target.

 # Result
 Geetest CAPTCHA is quite hard, my bot can only solve 25% of them.
 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/successful_cracking.gif" alt="Successful Case for cracking CAPTCHA" %}